 - How do the trends in research affect design?

 - How will the university’s money be used today?

 The decision also freed up money to be used in other parts of the project.
 Building dedicated wet labs is expensive and space-intensive.
-The integration of disciplines and incorporation of research types created highly flexible layouts that promoted more communication.
+The integration of disciplines and research types created highly flexible layouts that promoted more communication.
 The design team organized the labs into neighborhoods that allow cross-fertilization of ideas, and this resulted in a larger number of researchers inhabiting a smaller amount of building.

-That meant that the University of Kentucky got more program than they thought they could have in the buildings, and allowed for the inclusion of other key interdisciplinary facility components, such as shared spaces.
+That meant that the University of Kentucky got more program than they thought they could have in the building, and allowed for the inclusion of other key interdisciplinary facility components, such as shared spaces.

 As part of the vision, the design team wanted to incorporate a cafeteria and other physical opportunities for researchers to meet.
 With a building that was 100 percent wet lab, the budget would not have been enough to include these amenity spaces.
 As the design moved to a mixture of spaces, the university could fund significant public open spaces, such as a cafeteria, public corridors that put research on display, and other social gathering spaces that support the chance of spontaneous collisions that are so necessary for interdisciplinary discoveries.

 The inclusion of a cafeteria also sparked the idea that all spaces could be a laboratory.
 Throughout the visioning and workshop process, the idea of a cafeteria became a place to study eating habits and choices.
 This tapped into one of the main drivers for this building: to create a center to address key health challenges in Kentucky, such as cardiovascular issues, obesity, diabetes, and others.
 This crucial insight turned an amenity into a “must-have” research component.